 Figuring out where they wanted to go with this commitment was the next step.
 Perkins invited Leslie Oster, Events and Fundraising Coordinator for Full Plates Full Potential to visit with the group.
 “Leslie spoke to us about all the options, and the Feed Kids program really struck a chord with us,” says Perkins.
 “We liked the way it could really make a difference for a particular location.”
 Through Feed Kids, Portland Pie Co. could designate a menu item to help raise funds.
 Each time that item is sold, one dollar is donated to Feed Kids.

-Portland Pie Co. looked to their seasonal menu for an item to feature.
-Every season they offer a specialty pizza, and customers hungrily anticipate the new menu addition.
+Portland Pie Co. looked to their seasonal menu for an item to feature and every season they offer a specialty pizza, and customers hungrily anticipate the new menu addition.
 Summer brings the Red Claws pie, with a creamy base of spinach and artichokes topped with fresh Maine lobster and finished with artisan cheese and scallions.
 “People wait all year for this one to came back,” Perkins says.
 A Mexican Street Corn pizza also makes an appearance in the summer, loaded with seasoned corn, red bell pepper, and red onion on a base of cilantro lime aioli.
 Both pizzas are clearly marked on the menu as Feed Kids items, along with an explanation of the program.
 Servers are trained to talk about the restaurant’s participation as well.